smartergridsolutions/openfmb-device-simulator/README.md

 OpenFMB Device Simulator is a simple simulator that publishes information using NATS messaging about simulated devices and accepts control requests for those devices.
-The intended purpose of this simulator is to enable testing with other systems.
-A minimal system contains several components and this project provides a couple of those to aid with development and testing:
+The intended purpose of this simulator is to enable testing of other systems.
+A minimal OpenFMB system contains several components depicted below and this project provides a simple implementation of the highlighted items:

 ```
          ┌───────────────────────────────┐